Handling invalid index on empty tuple from list in Terraform

 Conditional Expressions

-A straight forward approach to handling empty tuples is to use a conditional expression to check whether the tuple is empty before trying to access an element.
+A straightforward approach to handling empty tuples is to use a conditional expression to check whether the tuple is empty before trying to access an element.
 Here’s an example of how to use a conditional expression:

 locals {